claytonjwong/reading/README.md

 	* avoid "blanking out" which occurs when looking at words without understanding their meaning
 	* experience the idea VS looking at words and listening to words

+## Two Types of Information
+* **Episodic** information involve space and time
+    * real-world concrete things
+    * physical observations
+* **Semantic** information involve abstract ideas
+    * categories
+    * concepts

+*Example*: **"he is running faster than ever"**
+* **"he is running"** is episodic information
+* **"faster than ever"** is semantic information

+When conceptualizing while reading, episodic information is faster and easier to imagine than semantic information.
+It is easier to think of real world things than abstract ideas.
+Altough processing semantic information takes more effort, it is an ability which makes us unique as humans.
+We can understand how the past affects the present and use this information to prepare for the future.

+## Conciousness
+The prefrontal cortex is the concious part of the brain which constantly filters out important and irrelevant data.
+This is also where the brain becomes aware of text as information.
+* short-term working memory
+* analyze, combine, compare, evaluate data

+Speed reading requires concious attention to actively extract ideas from text.
+The more concious you are, the more aware you are, the more you are actually living.
+Attention is the "you" inside your brain.
+More attention means more you.

+## Memory
+A complex web of connected information.
+* Stores ideas and concepts (not data like a computer)
+    * Distributed throughout a network of associated attributes
+    * Altered each time they are accessed, so they change over time

+## Concentration and Focus
+**Concentration** is applying more mental resources to your reading, it's thinking more about what the information means.
+Increased concentration is like shining a brighter light on a subject.
+In this way, concentrating on your reading makes the information clearer and easier to see.

+**Focus** is tuning out internal or external distrations in order to narrow your attention to the material at hand.
+Focus increases your mental efficicency by minimizing the waste of resources.
+Increased focus is like looking at the subject though a magnifying glass, as it strengthens attention on the information being read and reduces attention to distrations.

 ## Final Thoughts
 ### Uniqueness
 Your personal meaning of data is created by the selection and significance of attributes you connect to the information